 AGUSTAWESTLAND AW139: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ main rotor diameter 13.8 meters 45 feet 3 inch tail rotor diameter 2.69 meters 8 feet 10 inches fuselage length 13.53 meters 44 feet 5 inches footprint length 16.66 meters 54 feet 8 inches height 4.95 meters 16 feet 3 inches empty equipped weight 3,950 kilograms 8,710 pounds max loaded weight 6,400 kilograms 14,110 pounds maximum speed 309 KPH 192 MPH / 157 KT ceiling 6,095 meters 20,000 feet range 1,020 kilometers 630 MI / 550 NMI _____________________ _________________ _______________________ Weight specs as per VIP transport configuration.

 A demonstrator performed its initial flight in Italy on 13 November 2009, this machine featuring the AW 149 airframe along with the powerplant and dynamic system of the AW 139.
 Military certification was in 2014; it doesn't appear anyone has bought it yet.
-AgustaWestland is also working on a civil variant, the "AW189", with the first of two prototypes performing its initial flight in late 2011, the first production machine flying in the fall of 2013, and deliveries beginning in 2015.
+Leonardo is also developing on a civil variant, the "AW189", with the first of two prototypes performing its initial flight in late 2011, the first production machine flying in the fall of 2013, and deliveries beginning in 2015.

 * The sale of the A109 to the Belgian Army was a prominent element in a major bribery scandal that rocked the Belgian Socialist government.
 The A109 sale had been allegedly greased by a payoff of 160 million Belgian francs to the Socialist Party; in the fallout of the affair, in 1995 Willy Claes, the Belgian secretary general of NATO, was forced to resign.
 Claes was convicted on corruption charges in 1998 and given a three-year suspended sentence; ten other Belgian Socialist Party workers got suspended sentences as well.